zonemaster/zonemaster/docs/public/specifications/tests/DNSSEC-TP/dnssec01.md

        the key tag and output [DS01_DS_ALGO_2_MISSING] with key tag and the extracted list of IP addresses.

-10. If the *Responds Without Valid DS* is empty, the *Responds With DS* sets is empty and the *Ignored Parent NS IP* set is non-empty, then output *[DS01_NO_RESPONSE]* with the name server IP from the *Ignored Parent NS IP* set.
+10. If the *Responds Without Valid DS* is empty, the *Responds With DS* set is empty and the *Ignored Parent NS IP* set is non-empty, then output *[DS01_NO_RESPONSE]* with the name server IP from the *Ignored Parent NS IP* set.